 As I said above, readers want to see what’s in the photo.
 Which means blurry photos are not worth putting up on your blog.
 (I’m about to break this rule.)
 There are many ways you can fix them, but mostly you just need to find a way to stabilize your camera.

 The best way is to just buy a tripod.
-Amazon’s bestselling tripod is the Amazon Basics Lightweight Tripod.
-But I use the Sunpak 6200.
-It’s fine, but I don’t recommend using it as a long-term professional tripod.
-It’s lightweight and good for traveling, though.
+Amazon’s bestselling tripod is the Amazon Basics Lightweight Tripod and it’s AWESOME.
+I highly recommend it as a cheap option .

 If you’re taking photos on your phone, there are tripod adapter mounts.